 In Quarter 1, NWAS set up an in house Covid-19 testing service and via mutual aid ensuring staff members could receive rapid access to a Covid-19 test if it was needed.
 Testing sites for NWAS crews were set up in Penrith and Dukinfield.
-274 staff and household members accessed this service.
-This service was stood down at the end of Wave 1 as access to testing services matured across the UK.
+274 staff and household members

 The NWAS Test, Track and Trace service was established in August, 2020 to support staff members receiving notification of a positive Covid-19 diagnosis and to identify any staff or patients who may have been close contacts of the NWAS staff member.
-This service was established to run for 16 hours a day, seven days a week.
-1,707 staff members were tracked due to being Covid-19 positive during 2021 in a secure and confidential way.
+This service was established to run for 16 hours a day, 7 days a week.
+1707 staff members were tracked due to being Covid-19 positive during 2021 in a secure and confidential way.
 569 staff were identified as close contacts of those staff members by the Test, track and trace team.
-Only two patients were identified as close contacts during this process and were asked to isolate.
+Only 2 patients were identified as close contacts during this process and were asked to isolate.

 Infection control measures to reduced transmission were introduced including protective screens and barriers, across call centres, reduced occupancy of offices and home working where appropriate, ventilation reviews across buildings and fleet, social distancing within PTS vehicles and mask/hood wearing.
-These control measures were implemented in partnership with trade union colleagues and in line with national Working Safely guidance.
-SafeCheck used to provide information for staff to use with care homes to provide evidence of participation in a testing process.
+These control measures were implemented in partnership with Trade Union Colleagues and in line with national Working Safely guidance.
+SafeCheck used to provide information for staff to use with Care Homes to provide evidence of participation in a testing process.

-Systems to ensure staff discharge their responsibilities for IPC information systems to support staff data collection and reporting were designed and established using SafeCheck.
+Systems to ensure staff discharge their responsibilities for IPC